-1.2.1.2 Weekly Inspections §257.84(a)
+1.2.1.3 Weekly Inspections [40 CFR §257.84(a)]

-Weekly inspections by a qualified person have been conducted at the Ash Landfill area and recorded in the facility operating record as required in §257.84.
-As per §257.84 (a)(i), the weekly inspections were conducted to examine the CCR facility for any appearances of actual or potential structural weakness and other conditions which are disrupting or have the potential to disrupt the operation or safety of the CCR facility.
+Weekly inspections by a qualified person have been conducted at the Ash Landfill area and recorded in the facility operating record as required in 40 CFR §257.84.
+As per 40 CFR §257.84 (a)(i), the weekly inspections were conducted to examine the CCR facility for any appearances of actual or potential structural weakness and other conditions which are disrupting or have the potential to disrupt the operation or safety of the CCR facility.

-AMTECH reviewed the weekly inspection records, provided by TEP, dated January 1, 2020 through December 31, 2020.
+AMTECH reviewed the weekly inspection records, provided by TEP, for January 1, 2021 through December 31, 2021.
 Based on the weekly inspection reports, AMTECH observed that the following inspection items have met all expectations and no comments/recommendations have been recorded.